×

 ➜ Fjaðrárgljúfur Canyon

-➜ Kirkjufell mountain
+➜ Kirkjufell Mountain (Snæfellsnes Peninsula)

-➜ Sæljós GK-2 from SANDGERÐI shipwreck
+➜ Sæljós GK-2 shipwreck (Sandgerði)

-Northern lights app
+Northern lights (Aurora borealis)

 ➜ My Aurora Forecast : a must-have for chasing auroras